Shruti-H2050/PorchPass-Take-Home-Coding-Challenge/PorchPass/README.txt

 8.reports:
 This folder consists of the cucumber report generated for the tests run.
 The report can be seen by downloading cucumber-report.html from github.
-Below is the screen of repoerts for quick look.
 The report clearly shows the number of tests pass/failed with each test secnario details.